bitovi/academy/src/react-native/03-intro-to-jsx/intro-to-jsx.md

 ### Setup

-We've created an assets package with images and CSS you'll need to build the application.
+We’ve created an assets package with images and CSS you’ll need to build the application.
 Install the `place-my-order-assets` package.

 ✏️ Run: